ibm-aur-nlp/amia-18-mutation-corpus/docs/guidelines/ann-guidelines.md

 Annotate relations between a `locus` that is a component of a gene.
-This is important since the mutations might be specified with respect to a given locus, while WDD needs to know which gene is affected by the mutation.
+This is important since the mutations might be specified with respect to a given locus.
 An example is available below.

 ![](./media/image24.png)